rpriam/narremgen-code/README.md

 - Filtering of the rows/batch for advice+sentence/context/mapping csv, renumbering, appending csv and texts.
 - Ready-to-use structure for reproducible experiments in text generation and educational content synthesis.

-Note: This package is provided *“as is”* for research and educational purposes.
+Note: This package is provided *“as is”* for the research and educational purposes.
+The code was writen/debogged in iterative way with help of gpt5 openai + vs code.
-All texts generated are synthetic and intended for experimentation only.
+All texts generated are synthetic and intended for future experimentations only.

 ## Usage